Close

 Acknowledgment

-The author would like to thank, (Insert university name and Dept. name) for their guidance and support to complete this article.
+The author would like to thank the Department of Endocrinology and Diabetology, Nicolaus Copernicus University, Collegium Medicum, Bydgoszcz, Poland, for their invaluable guidance and support in completing this article.

 This work was funded from the authors’ own resources.